-

 EPA Municipal Handbook Rainwater Harvesting Policies

 Currently there is no US agency that has focus on Rainwater Harvesting and states are rapidly doing there own thing.
 Below is a list of the actions by individual states.
 Over time the federal government will get more and more involved as water conflicts and shortages continue to occur.
-One bill that moves in this direction is HR3598 that mandates consideration of water intensity in the Department of Energy's energy research, development, and demonstration programs to help guarantee efficient, reliable, and sustainable delivery of energy and water resources.

-Alabama - Vendor Directory
+Alabama - Vendor Directory - Incentives

-Statues: No known statues or laws.
+Statutes: No known statutes or laws.

 Taxes: No known tax incentives